jillGlass/Forkify/README.md

 This project was started on 15th June 2020.

-use the script "npm run dev" to start the server and view page on http://localhost:8080/
+use the script "npm run dev" to start the server and "npm run start" to build then view page on http://localhost:8080/